Try all features for free — 3 credits included on sign-upTry for free

 The penalties under the AI Act are significant: up to 35 million euros or 7% of annual global turnover for the most serious infringements (use of prohibited systems), 15 million or 3% for violation of provider and deployer obligations, and 7.5 million or 1.5% for providing incorrect information.
 Proportionally reduced caps are provided for SMEs and startups.

-The application timeline is progressive: since February 2, 2025 for prohibited practices and AI literacy obligation, August 2, 2025 for general-purpose AI models (GPAI), August 2, 2026 for high-risk systems and transparency obligations, and August 2, 2027 for systems integrated into regulated products.
+The application timeline is progressive: since February 2, 2025 for prohibited practices and AI literacy obligation, August 2, 2025 for general-purpose AI models (GPAI), August 2, 2026 for high-risk systems (Annex III) and transparency obligations (Art.
+50), and August 2, 2027 for systems integrated into regulated products (Annex I).
+Note: the European Parliament's omnibus proposal provides for postponements (transparency to November 2026, high-risk to December 2027, Annex I to August 2028), but this proposal has not yet been formally adopted.
 We recommend starting your compliance journey now to calmly anticipate the deadlines.

 Yes, as a deployer of a GPAI model-based system.
 You must comply with transparency obligations (inform users they are interacting with AI) and, depending on your use case, potentially high-risk obligations if your application falls under Annex III.
 The model provider (Mistral AI, OpenAI, Anthropic, etc.) has their own GPAI obligations, but this does not exempt you from yours.